kevinding0218/InterviewDocuments/Q and A/System Design/Design Typeahead.md

 - but Memcached has overhead
 ### Trie
 - key value store
-	- e.g: "amazon", we can traverse the Trie to find the path with "amazon", then store the hit_count of 20b in "n"
+	- e.g: "amazon", we can traverse the Trie to find the path with "amazon", then store the hit_count of 20b in "n" (a -> m -> a -> z -> o -> n)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODAxNzgyMDMzLDE4NzcyMjA4MDcsLTEzMz
+eyJoaXN0b3J5IjpbMjY4ODE1MTkxLDE4NzcyMjA4MDcsLTEzMz
 I1NDk5MTAsLTcxMzg4NzkxMywyMTA4ODg3MjI4LDg0ODA4ODMy
 MF19
 -->